Gender Affirmative Therapy: Traditional Needs with James

 - A Training Guide with information on gender affirming care and working with clients in a respectful manner that positions them to achieve their best outcomes.

-- A Simulated Conversation with a varied character to prepare learners for clients with different acceptance levels of the connection between their identity & systemic social pressures.
+- A Simulated Conversation with a varied character to prepare learners for clients with different acceptance levels of the connection between their identity and systemic social pressures.

 - Comprehensive Feedback during and after each play to help guide skill development.

-This training was developed in collaboration with Towson Universityand with funding from The National Institutes of Health (Grant Number: #R44MD014112).This training can be purchased as a part of the Gender Affirmative Therapy Training Suite.
+This training was developed in collaboration with Towson University and with funding from The National Institute on Minority Health and Health Disparities (NIMHD) (Grant Number: #R44MD014112).This training can be purchased as a part of the Gender Affirmative Therapy Training Suite.
 Please Contact Us for more information on pricing.